 - 1. A parental leave of absence without pay shall be granted, upon request, to teachers who become parents of a newborn(s).
-Such leave must be requested in writing prior to the six week post-natal examination, but not less than 30 days prior to the date the leave is to become effective.
+Such leave must be requested in writing before the six (6) week post-natal examination, but not less than thirty (30) days before the date the leave is to become effective.
 Such leave shall be granted until the end of the semester in which the leave was requested or until the beginning of the next school year.
 Upon request of the teacher, the Board shall approve the extension of the leave for one additional school year. - 2.
 A teacher will be granted full seniority credit for the time on parental leave.
 Upon return from such a leave, a teacher shall be placed on the salary schedule at the same step from which the teacher went on leave.